 The Airport Enterprise Park, currently under development, will deliver more than 23 hectares of commercial land for a mix of retail, commercial, industry and light manufacturing to attract commercial investment and jobs to the airport precinct.

-An airport for Coffs Harbour was mooted by the then Dorrigo Council in 1928.
-But it was not until 1930 that funds were secured enabling improvements to the grass landing strip and site drainage.
+An airport for Coffs Harbour was mooted by the then Dorrigo Council in 1928 but it was not until 1930 that funds were secured enabling improvements to the grass landing strip and site drainage.
 A year later Council was gazetted as the Trustee of Coffs Harbour Aerodrome by the Lands Department.

 The Aerodrome continued under Council management until World War II when it was taken over by the Commonwealth until its return to Council in 1984 under the Local Ownerships Plan.
 As part of this Plan, Commonwealth funds were made available to widen the main runway and build a new terminal which was completed in 1987.